Angela Lansbury: Mame and theatrical stardom: 1966–1969

-In 1966, Lansbury took on the title role of Mame Dennis in the musical Mame, Jerry Herman's musical adaptation of the 1955 novel Auntie Mame.
+In 1966, Lansbury took on the title role of Mame Dennis in the musical Mame, Jerry Herman's musical adaptation of the 1955 novel Auntie Mame (written by Patrick Dennis).
 The director's first choice for the role had been Rosalind Russell, who played Mame in the 1958 non-musical film adaptation, but she had declined.
 Lansbury actively sought the role in the hope that it would mark a change in her career.
 When she was chosen, it came as a surprise to theatre critics, who believed that the part would go to a better-known actress; Lansbury was 41 years old, and it was her first starring role.
-Mame Dennis was a glamorous character, with over 20 costume changes throughout the play, and Lansbury's role involved ten songs and dance routines for which she trained extensively.
+Mame Dennis was a glamorous character, with more than 20 costume changes throughout the play, and Lansbury's role involved 10 songs and dance routines for which she trained extensively.
 First appearing in Philadelphia and then Boston, Mame opened at the Winter Garden Theatre on Broadway in May 1966.
 Auntie Mame was already popular among the gay community, and Mame gained Lansbury a cult gay following, something that she later attributed to the fact that Mame Dennis was "every gay person's idea of glamour...
 Everything about Mame coincided with every young man's idea of beauty and glory and it was lovely."

 Reviews of Lansbury's performance were overwhelmingly positive.
 In The New York Times, Stanley Kauffmann wrote: "Miss Lansbury is a singing-dancing actress, not a singer or dancer who also acts...
 In this marathon role she has wit, poise, warmth and a very taking coolth."
-The role resulted in Lansbury receiving her first Tony Award for Best Leading Actress in a Musical, as well as the Antoinette Perry Award.
+The role resulted in Lansbury receiving her first Tony Award for Best Leading Actress in a Musical.
 Lansbury's later biographer Margaret Bonanno claimed that Mame made Lansbury a "superstar", with the actress herself commenting on her success: "Everyone loves you, everyone loves the success, and enjoys it as much as you do.
 And it lasts as long as you are on that stage and as long as you keep coming out of that stage door."